filodb/FiloDB/doc/query-engine.md

 time series, each represented by `RangeVector`.
 All the `RangeVector`s share the same schema which is included in the result object.
 Each `RangeVector` has an associated key called the `RangeVectorKey` and could be seen as the time series key for the result.
 The `RangeVector` exposes an iterator of rows.
-Each row within the `RangeVector` starts wih the timestamp, followed by the data value, usually a double.
+Each row within the `RangeVector` starts wih the timestamp, followed by the data value(s), usually a double.

 ## Execution Plan Constructs